 While the 80 km section from Myra Canyon near Kelowna through to Penticton is one of the most popular, there are loads of sections that can be strung together to form an amazing multi-day trip.

 Here’s a list of places to stay along the Kettle Valley Railway.
 There aren’t many options, and what is available fills quickly.
 Plan accordingly.

-Biking from Banff to Jasper – a standout bike trip in Canada
+Banff to Jasper – one of the more difficult bike trips in Canada

 The 290 km bike ride between Banff and Jasper is one of the most impressive bike rides in the world.
 The route runs parallel to the Continental Divide so mountains are always in sight.
 For the experienced and fit cyclist, it offers challenging hills and epic downhill rides.